-&lt;sup>a Institute of Materials and Environmental Chemistry, Research Centre for Natural Sciences, Hungarian Academy of Sciences, Magyar tudósok körútja 2., H-1117 Budapest, Hungary.
-E-mail: nagy.tibor@ttk.mta.hu,lendvay.gyorgy@ttk.mta.hu b.
-Department of General and Inorganic Chemistry, University of Pannonia, Egyetem u.
-10, H-8800 Veszprém, Hungary.
+^a Institute of Materials and Environmental Chemistry, Research Centre for Natural Sciences, Hungarian Academy of Sciences, Magyar tudósok körútja 2., H-1117 Budapest, Hungary.
+E-mail: nagy.tibor@ttk.mta.hu, lendvay.gyorgy@ttk.mta.hu

-Electronic Supplementary Information (ESI) available: Method of Lagrange multipliers for holonomic and scleronomic constraints.
-An efficient form of constraints allowing simple analytic gradients and Hessians.
-See DOI: 10.1039/x0xx00000x characterize the vibrational motion involving only the active degrees of freedom of the reactant and product molecules, respectively.
+^b Department of General and Inorganic Chemistry, University of Pannonia, called active modes, and the rest are considered as "spectators".
+Dimension reduction is possible because the potentialand often the kinematic coupling between the active and spectator modes are small.
+In the corresponding scattering calculation the active degrees of freedom are treated explicitly, while the coordinates of spectator modes are frozen at their values at the saddle point of the potential energy surface (PES) or at the equilibrium geometry of reactant molecules.
+In quantum and state-to-state quasiclassical dynamical calculations it is necessary to know the quantum states of the reactants and products, for which one needs to properly characterize the vibrational motion involving only the active degrees of freedom of the reactant and product molecules, respectively.
 This is equivalent to the reduced-dimensional vibrational spectroscopic problem.
-RD models are mostly used in quantum mechanical simulations of reactions, because of the exponential growth of the computational effort with the number of degrees of freedom, 1,2,6-16 but only rarely in quasiclassical trajectory (QCT) simulations, where the growth is linear.
+RD models are mostly used in quantum mechanical simulations of reactions, because of the exponential growth of the computational effort with the number of degrees of freedom,^{1,2,6-16} but only rarely in quasiclassical trajectory (QCT) simulations, where the growth is linear.